Dharma Durai (1991 film): Production

 The director Rajasekhar initially started a film titled Kaalam Maaripochu, with Rajinikanth, Manjula, Ramesh Aravind and Senthil among others starring.
 After some days of filming, the project and story were dropped.
 The same crew instead decided to remake the 1989 Kannada film Deva, and the project was titled Dharma Durai.
 The film was already scheduled to release for Pongal 1991, but production was disrupted due to certain circumstances.
 To avoid disappointing his fans, Rajinikanth worked continuously for 72 hours to ensure the film was completed and released per schedule.
+Initially, the role of Pandidurai was supposed to be played by Sivaji Ganesan, but due to health issues, he could not accept the project and suggested Madhu as his replacement.

 Soundtrack

 The soundtrack was composed by Ilaiyaraaja.
 The lyrics for all the songs were written by Panchu Arunachalam except "Aanenna Pennena", which was written by Gangai Amaran.
-Ilaiyaraaja reused "Maasi Masam" as "Enno Ratrulu" in the Telugu film Dharma Kshetram (1992).
-The song was later remixed by Srikanth Deva in Pandi (2008).
+The song "Onnu Rendu" is set to the raga Sankarabharanam, and "Maasi Maasam" is set to either Agni Kopam, or Shuddha Dhanyasi.
+This song was reused by Ilaiyaraaja as "Enno Ratrulosthayi" in the Telugu film Dharma Kshetram (1992), which was remixed for the Telugu film Amigos (2023).
+The original Tamil version was remixed by Srikanth Deva for Pandi (2008).

 Release and reception

 Dharma Durai was released on 14 January 1991, during Pongal.
 N. Krishnaswamy The Indian Express wrote that the film "has sequences that hold water" praising Rajinikanth because he "shows split second timing in delivering comic lines in a good part of the film".
 Sundarji of Kalki reviewed the film more negatively, criticising the writing and calling it strictly for Rajinikanth's fans.
 On the 100th day celebrations, Rajasekhar died in a car accident, making this his last release.
-The film ran for over 175 days in theatres.
+The film ran for over 175 days in theatres, and became a commercial hit.
+Gangai Amaran won the Cinema Express Award for Best Lyrics Writer.